-Financial Help for Disabled Persons
+Financial Help for People With Disabilities

-Financial Programs for the Disabled
+Financial Programs for People with Disabilities

 Medicaid provides health care coverage to people with disabilities who are below certain income caps.
 Each state has different rules about eligibility and how to apply.
 You can learn more about Medicaid through the Centers for Medicare and Medicaid Services (CMS).